Open-source hardware: Forms of open-source hardware

 The term hardware in open-source hardware has been historically used in opposition to the term software of open-source software.
 That is, to refer to the electronic hardware on which the software runs (see previous section).
 However, as more and more non-electronic hardware products are made open source (for example WikiHouse, OpenBeam or Hovalin), this term tends to be used back in its broader sense of "physical product".
 The field of open-source hardware has been shown to go beyond electronic hardware and to cover a larger range of product categories such as machine tools, vehicles and medical equipment.
 In that sense, hardware refers to any form of tangible product, be it electronic hardware, mechanical hardware, textile or even construction hardware.
 The Open Source Hardware (OSHW) Definition 1.0 defines hardware as "tangible artifacts — machines, devices, or other physical things".

-Computers

-Due to a mixture of privacy, security, and environmental concerns, a number of projects have started that aim to deliver a variety of open-source computing devices.
-Examples include the EOMA68 (SBC in a PCMCIA form-factor, intended to be plugged into a laptop or desktop chassis), Novena (bare motherboard with optional laptop chassis), and GnuBee (series of Network Attached Storage devices).

-Several retrocomputing hobby groups have created numerous recreations or adaptations of the early home computers of the 1970s and 80s, some of which include improved functionality and more modern components (such as surface-mount ICs and SD card readers).
-Some hobbyists have also developed add-on cards (such as drive controllers, memory expansion, and sound cards) to improve the functionality of older computers.
-Miniaturised recreations of vintage computers have also been created.

 Electronics

 Electronics is one of the most popular types of open-source hardware.
+PCB based designs can be published similarly to software as CAD files, which users can send directly to PCB fabrication companies to receive hardware in the mail.
+Alternatively, users can obtain components and solder them together themselves.

-There are many companies that provide large varieties of open-source electronics such as Sparkfun, Adafruit and Seeed.
+There are many companies that provide large varieties of open-source electronics such as Sparkfun, Adafruit, and Seeed.
 In addition, there are NPOs and companies that provide a specific open-source electronic component such as the Arduino electronics prototyping platform.
 There are many examples of specialty open-source electronics such as low-cost voltage and current GMAW open-source 3-D printer monitor and a robotics-assisted mass spectrometry assay platform.
 Open-source electronics finds various uses, including automation of chemical procedures.

-Mecha(tro)nics

-A large range of open-source mechatronic products have been developed, including mechanical components, machine tools, vehicles, musical instruments, and medical equipment.